At a glance

 What is PAC (Prohibited Alcohol Concentration) in Wisconsin?

-In Wisconsin, Operating with a Prohibited Alcohol Concentration (PAC) is a specific charge related to driving under the influence of alcohol.
-PAC is determined based solely on your blood alcohol concentration (BAC), which is the percentage of alcohol in your bloodstream.
+In Wisconsin, Operating with a Prohibited Alcohol Concentration (PAC) is a specific charge related to drunk driving that is determined solely by your blood alcohol concentration (BAC) — the percentage of alcohol in your bloodstream.

 The best way to understand this lesser-known offense is to take a closer look at Wisconsin PAC laws.